 The Discipleship Explored course is an 8-week course based on Philippians which follows on from the Christianity Explored course.
 You can order this course from Christian bookshops or online stores.

 The Emmaus course is a series of course materials which are seen as a journey in 3 stages, contact, nurture and growth.
-It was first published in 1998 and was written by the same people who have produced Pilgrim, including our own Bishop, Steven Croft.
+It was first published in 1998 and was written by the same people who have produced Pilgrim, including Bishop Steven Croft.

 Pilgrim is a major new teaching and discipleship resource from the Church of England written by some of the same people who wrote Emmaus including our Bishop, Steven Croft.
 It aims to help every local church create a place where people can explore the Christian faith together and see how it can be lived out each day.
 Much more information about Pilgrim can be found on their website: www.pilgrimcourse.org

-FESTIVAL OF PRAYER: The 2014 Development Day had the title A Festival of Prayer and provided some helpful resources.
-You can discover them by following this link Development Day 2014.
-The webpage includes video of Rowan Williams' Keynote Address and Bishop Steven's Closing Address.
+FESTIVAL OF PRAYER: The Diocesan Development Day titled A Festival of Prayer provided some helpful resources.
+You can discover them by following this link Development Day The webpage includes video of Rowan Williams' Keynote Address and Bishop Steven's Closing Address.

 EVANGELISM: There are ideas to help you develop your evangelism and outreach on the Evangelism, Outreach and Growth page of this website.

 CURSILLO: The small group structure of Cursillo is the thing that really lights the touch paper and gets people engaged in mission.
-If you would like to know more, contact firstname.lastname@example.org.
-Cursillo starts with an introductory weekend; the one for 2015 is in May.
+If you would like to know more, contact email@example.com.
+Cursillo starts with an introductory weekend.

 As people grow in their discipleship some people become aware that God might be calling them to serve him in a special way as a lay or ordained minister.
 There is more information on this Vocations page of the website.

-A selection of feedback from churches that attended the Disciplship Culture Day:
+A selection of feedback from churches that attended the Discipleship Culture Day:

 'So helpful to have the space to be intentional about what we do, and to plan'

-'I appreciated the focussed sessions with lots of examples of how different church leaders do their discipling; and for their honesty about the process / their journey in this particular area.'
+'I appreciated the focused sessions with lots of examples of how different church leaders do their discipling, and for their honesty about the process / their journey in this particular area.'

-'A great springboard event that concentrated our minds in what we need to be doing and how we could do it.'
+'A great springboard event that concentrated our minds on what we need to be doing and how we could do it.'